-Women’s Rights Movement in the Anti-Discrimination Activities
+Women’s Rights Movement: Pivotal Moments in Anti-Discrimination Efforts

 The problem of women’s rights has been widely discussed throughout the past century.
 The historical experience shows that women have made a long and challenging way to gender equality.
 It has taken them a lot of pain and effort to receive the social treatment that is free from gender prejudice and intolerance.
 Women’s fight for equality has touched upon an entire series of social spheres: education, politics, law, medicine, and government.